-In accordance with Government Auditing Standards, we have also issued our report dated September 27, 2018, on our consideration of the Versailles Exempted Village School District, Ohio's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated October 15, 2020, on our consideration of the Versailles Exempted Village School District, Ohio's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Versailles Exempted Village School District, Ohio's internal control over financial reporting and compliance.

-James G. Zupka, CPA, President James G. Zupka, CPA, Inc. Certified Public Accountants Digitally signed by James G. Zupka, CPA, President DN: cn=James G. Zupka, CPA, President, o=James G. Zupka, CPA, Inc., ou=Accounting, email=jgz@jgzcpa.com, c=US Date: 2018.10.25 16:31:23 -04'00'
+James G. Zupka, CPA, President

+DN: cn=James G. Zupka, CPA, President

+DN: cn=James G. Zupka, CPA, President, o=James G. Zupka, CPA, President, o=James G. Zupka, CPA, Inc., ou=Accounting, email=jgz@jgzcpa.com, c=US

+Date: 2020.10.26 09:16:24-04'00'